shred/acme4j/README.md

 ## Compatibility

-_acme4j_ supports all CAs that implement the ACME protocol up to [draft 02](https://tools.ietf.org/html/draft-ietf-acme-acme-02).
-The latest [draft 03](https://tools.ietf.org/html/draft-ietf-acme-acme-03) is partially supported.
-The missing parts are likely to be removed in the next draft.
+_acme4j_ supports all CAs that implement the ACME protocol up to [draft 02](https://tools.ietf.org/html/draft-ietf-acme-acme-02). [draft 03](https://tools.ietf.org/html/draft-ietf-acme-acme-03) and [draft 04](https://tools.ietf.org/html/draft-ietf-acme-acme-04) are partially supported.
+The missing parts are likely to be removed in the next draft, or are not yet supported by the _Let's Encrypt_ server.

 The most prominent ACME CA, _Let's Encrypt_, [diverges from the specifications](https://github.com/letsencrypt/boulder/blob/master/docs/acme-divergences.md).
 Some parts of the _acme4j_ API may not work with _Let's Encrypt_.
 Also, the usage of deprecated API parts may be required.